 On November 4, 2014, a general obligation bond proposition (Measure C) of the district was approved by the voters of the District.
 Measure C authorized the District to issue up to \$100,000,000 of general obligation bonds to finance various capital projects and related costs, as specified in the bond measure provisions.
-No Measure C bonds have been issued as of the date of this report.
+Series A of Measure C bonds were issued on November 8, 2018.
 The bylaws of the Independent Citizen's Bond Oversight Committee have been revised to expand their duties to include oversight of the expenditures of bond proceeds for both Measure CC and Measure C projects.